Druid

 Primordial Power

-Starting at 2nd level, you are able to draw power from the ancient primordial energies of the world to perfom powerfull magick.
-You have 2 Charges of Primordial Power, 3 at 9th level and 4 at 18th level (Ranger levels counts as well).
+Starting at 2nd level, you can draw power from the ancient primordial energies of the world to perform powerful magick.
+You have 2 Charges of Primordial Power, 3 at 9th level and 4 at 18th level (Ranger levels count as well).
 You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.

-With a Primordial Charge, you are able to activate the a core feature of the druid.
-When you reach 2nd, you chose one of the three options that reflects the conection you have with nature.
-You are unable to chose another unles your character consult a powerfull arch druid.
+With a Primordial Charge, you can activate a core feature of the druid.
+When you reach the 2nd, you choose one of the three options that reflects the connection you have with nature.
+You are unable to choose another unless your character consults a powerful arch druid.

 Wild Shape